 Especially nowadays where video conferencing is so prevalent, you have the perfect occasion to exercise this without anyone seeing you 🙂 Go ahead, learn to observe, and discover the power games within your team.
-Create a better understanding of the social relationships and the context adopted by others to be able to get inside of their heads, assume their viewpoints and start moving them in the right direction.
+Create a better understanding of the social relationships and the context adopted by others to be able to get inside of their heads, assume their viewpoints, and start moving them in the right direction.

 Another technique that can help us be more attuned is mimicking.
-You can mimic speech accents, tone, and patterns, body positions, facial expressions, basically all the behavior patterns of your conversation partner.
-In fact, without realizing that, we are naturally mimicking already like for example if the person you talk to leans back in his chair, we tent unconsciously to follow and lean back too.
+You can mimic speech accents, tone, patterns, body positions, facial expressions, basically all the behavior patterns of your conversation partner.
+In fact, without realizing that, we are naturally mimicking already like for example if the person you talk to leans back in his chair, we tend unconsciously to follow and lean back too.

 This technique is about observing your partner and bringing awareness of his body position and expression.
 Then using mimicry strategically to build rapport.

-I know, at first, it might sound like “aping” others, but scientist’s view of mimicry is different.
+I know, at first, it might sound like “aping” others, but scientists’ view of mimicry is different.
 To them, this tendency is “deeply human, a natural act that serves as a social glue and a sign of trust”.
 This gives us unconsciously the feeling that we are in sync with the other, which increases trust.